 Income figures are intended as a guide only.

 Working hours are generally 9am to 5pm, although some roles, particularly those that are student facing, can include weekend or evening work.
 You may have to work overtime at certain points in the year, for example during examinations, enrolment or academic quality visits.

 Part-time work and job shares are usually offered, and term-time only working is sometimes possible.

 - Jobs are available in further and higher education institutions, schools and colleges in most towns and cities throughout the UK.

 - The work can be challenging, particularly at key points during the academic or school year.
 Any changes in the education sector impact directly on administrative staff.

-- If you're working in a schools liaison role, you may need to travel locally and further afield, staying away from home overnight if necessary.
+- If you're working in a schools liaison role, you may need to travel locally and further afield.
 More generally, you may need to travel to national conferences and training events.

 - Overseas work or travel is uncommon unless your work involves liaison and collaboration with overseas partners, in which case you may need to visit partner institutions abroad.

 - Although freelance work is uncommon, there are occasional opportunities for very experienced administrators to work freelance in specialised areas such as quality assurance, project management, preparing funding bids, marketing and public relations.